 For many Hadoop developers, using Oozie would seem natural.
 It is part of the Hadoop installation, is standard across most Hadoop providers, and presents a way to schedule entire batch processes rather than single Hadoop jobs like Pig and Hive.

-Often what many Hadoop developers are missing is how it integrates to the rest of the business, especially if that business is using a batch scheduler or Workload Automation tool such as BMC Control-M or another tool.
+Often what many Hadoop developers are missing is how it integrates to the rest of the business, especially if that business is using a batch scheduler or Workload Automation tool such as Control-M or another tool.
 Some points to consider:

 • Most companies already have a group designated for monitoring critical production flows